ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 * For "-ish" monsters, their starting lifespan is 105% of the pure-breed.
 * For special "?" monsters, their starting lifespan is 90% of the pure-breed.

-As some examples of how to calculate the lifespans:
+Below are some examples of how to calculate starting lifespans:

 * Falco / Abyss has a lifespan of :code:`0.6 * 1900 + 0.4 * 2050` = :code:`1140 + 820` = :code:`1960`
 * Falco / ? (-ish) has a lifespan of :code:`1900 * 1.05` = :code:`1995`
 * Falco / ?
 (Jock) has a lifespan of :code:`1900 * 0.90` = :code:`1710`

-The table below shows the 7 types of Falco in comparison to their sub-breed lifespans.
+As a further example, the table below shows the lifespans of the 7 types of Falco in comparison to their sub-breeds.

 .. csv-table::
     :header: Breeds, Main, Sub, Lifespan